phiresky/procedural-cities/ausarbeitung.md

 ![Semi-automatically generated tensor field visualized using hyperstreamlines, used for creating a street network [@chen_interactive_2008]](img/tensor.png){#fig:tensor}

-Tensor fields can be used to create a street network, allowing easy visualization of the flow direction beforehand.
+Tensor fields can be used to create a street network, based on the observation that most street network have two dominant directions [@vanegas_modelling_2010, pp. 30-31].
+This also allows easy visualization of the flow direction beforehand.
 In [@chen_interactive_2008] they are used in a graphical user interface, to allow interactive modification of the input parameters.

-## Gradient Noise [@_terragen;@kelly_survey]
+## Gradient Noise [@_terragen;@kelly_survey] {#sec:noise}

 Gradient noise created from a map of interpolated random gradients, creating a smooth-looking bumpy surface.
 It is used in many aspects of content generation in computer graphics to create nature-like effects.
 It can be used to create or enhance textures and generate terrain [@_terragen].
 The simple noise is smooth, but can be summed in multiple scales to create fractal noise as seen in [@fig:perlin].